Where do I start?

 Samples.
 One thing that we definitely cannot recommend enough, is to order a sample.
 Our customers plan amazing things and we want to make sure that it's perfect.
 Colours can look a little different on screen than they are printed, so we really encourage you to get a sample or two in advance.
 As all of our prints are done bespoke for you, we're not able to accept returns on them if you don't like the colour.

 Ordering.
-All of our designs are 0.6m wide and then you can order the length that you need.
+Our designs are 0.6m (standard) or 0.65m (worktop size) wide and then you can order the length that you need.
+If you need more than 3m, you can order multiples of the sizes that you need.

 2. Suitability in your home